Kristoffer Broberg claimed his maiden European Tour win at the BMW Masters in China.

-Marcel Siem won the BMW Masters in a play-off at Lake Malaren Golf Club in China.
+Kristoffer beat Patrick Reed in a play-off for the BMW Masters title at Lake Malaren Golf Club in Shanghai.

 Both players had finished the tournament at -17 under par an went into the play-off.
 Kristoffer, from Sweden, made birdie at the first extra hole. the par four 18th, to win the title.
 It was a dram come true for him, especially as Patrick had a short game to worry him all day;

 “That’s a dream come true.
 I’ve worked so hard all my life for this.”